2018 United States House of Representatives elections in Oregon

 The 2018 United States House of Representatives elections in Oregon were held on Tuesday, November 6, 2018, to elect the five U.S. representatives from the U.S. state of Oregon; one from each of the state's five congressional districts.
 The primaries were held on May 15, 2018.
 The elections and primaries coincided with the elections and primaries of other federal and state offices.

 All five incumbents were re-elected, leaving Oregon at a 4–1 split in favor of the Democrats.

 Overview

 Results of the 2018 United States House of Representatives elections in Oregon by district:

 District 1

 The 1st district is located in northwestern Oregon and stretches from coastal cities of the Astoria and Seaside, to the parts of Portland and the surrounding suburbs such as Beaverton, Hillsboro, and Newberg.
-This district has a PVI of D+9.
-The incumbent is Democrat Suzanne Bonamici, who has represented the district since 2012.
+This district had a PVI of D+9.
+The incumbent was Democrat Suzanne Bonamici, who had represented the district since 2012.
 She was re-elected with 60% of the vote in 2016.
-She will face Republican nominee John Verbeek in the November 2018 general election.
+She faced Republican nominee John Verbeek in the November 2018 general election.